Are Air Pollution Masks Really Effective?

 STYLESEAL filters are constructed from charged fibers and include an additional mechanism called electrostatic attraction.
 This mechanism aids in the collection of both larger and smaller particle sizes.
 It is very important because it enhances particle collection without increasing breathing resistance.

 Does the Air Pollution Mask Need To Be N95 Certified?

 There are many quality air filtering masks on the market that are not N95 certified.
 Most of these are those with replaceable filters.
-The filter material in most of these mask are as good as the N95 standard.
-However, because NIOSH tests masks at very high air flow (8 times the normal breathing rate), testing often fails due to the smaller surface area of the filters.
-Medical masks are also not N95 certified, but still used safely in hospitals.
+The filter material in most of these masks is as good as the N95 standard.
+However, because NIOSH tests the masks at very high airflow (8 times the normal breathing rate), testing often fails due to the smaller surface area of the filters.
+Medical masks are also not N95 certified but are still used safely in hospitals.